KevinCNg/kevincng.github.io/_pages/about.md

 {% include base_path %}

-I am a Ph.D. candidate in the Department of Economics at Cornell University.
+I am a Research Analyst in the Marine Corps and Defense Workforce Program of CNA.
 My primary research interests include labor economics and the economics of education with work on K-12 teacher tenure, predictive models of teacher performance, returns to university STEM programs, and major league baseball aging curves.
-I am particularly interested in research on teacher selection and incentives to maximize student outcomes; this is perhaps not surprising since I am a certified high school mathematics teacher.
-I expect to graduate in Spring 2022.
+I am particularly interested in research on teacher selection and incentives to maximize student outcomes.

 <!-- My website is located at <https://KevinCNg.github.io>, which contains my CV and research materials. -->